Are You the One? El Match Perfecto: Season 2

-In November 2017, a second season of Are You The One: The Perfect Match was announced, which will premiere in 2018.
+In November 2017, a second season of Are You The One: The Perfect Match was announced.
 The second season was filmed in Trancoso, Bahia and premiered on MTV Latin America on February 12, 2018.
 It was hosted by Mexican actor Vadhir Derbez.
 Israel Rudovsky previously competed in Big Brother Mexico.
 Quetzalli Bulnes was part of the second season of Mexico's Next Top Model, while Talía Loaiza stands out for having been part of Acapulco Shore.